-- All of the "standard" fungicides registered for Botrytis control provided excellent protective activity on the surface of the berries.
-That's why they got developed and sold in the first place. - The so-called AP or Group 9 fungicides (Vangard, Scala) and Elevate also provided very good protective activity within the berries.
-This was anticipated for the AP's since such fungicides are known to be absorbed by plant tissues, but Elevate was long promoted as a surface protectant.
-However, this turns out to be a function of marketing strategy rather than (contrary to) fact.
+• All of the "standard" fungicides registered for Botrytis control provided excellent protective activity on the surface of the berries.
+That's why they got developed and sold in the first place.

+• The so-called AP or Group 9 fungicides (Vangard, Scala) and Elevate also provided very good protective activity within the berries.
+This was anticipated for the AP's since such fungicides are known to be absorbed by plant tissues, but Elevate was long promoted strictly as a surface protectant.
+However, this turns out to be a function of marketing strategy rather than fact.
+Also note that we did not test Switch, since it was not registered for use on grapes at the time this work was done.
+Although Switch contains the active ingredient in Vangard (cyprodinil), it provides only 70% as much of it as Vangard at their respective label rates.
+I don't know how this lower rate compares with the higher, nor what within-berry control that the second Switch component might provide.

-• Similarly, the same three materials provided very good curative activity against latent infections initiated at bloom, even when applied 2 months after infection.
-Nevertheless, as shown in Figure 20, we often get better control in our field trials when these fungicides are sprayed at bloom and bunch closure in addition to veraison and 2 weeks later.
-This suggests that the level of curative activity provided by the two later sprays under field conditions doesn't replace the need for earlier applications when conditions favor infection at bloom, although it probably contributes to the overall level of control obtained.
+• Similarly, the same three materials provided very good curative activity (or suppression) against latent infections initiated at bloom, even when applied 2 months after infection.
+Nevertheless, as shown previously in Figure 32, we often get better control in our field trials when these fungicides are sprayed at bloom and bunch closure in addition to veraison and 2 weeks later.
+This suggests that the level of curative activity provided by the two later sprays under field conditions doesn't replace the need for earlier applications when conditions favor infection at bloom, although it probably contributes to the overall level of curation.

-SOUR ROT: THE BASICS AND NEW RESEARCH
+SOUR ROT: THE BASICS AND CURRENT RESEARCH